Foto: Visit Valdres

 Beitostølen Raddison Hotel:

-Radisson BLU Mountain Resort is centrally located in the middle of the small mountain village of Beitostølen not far away from the bus stop, many shops and other services.
+The hotel is centrally located in the middle of the small mountain village of Beitostølen not far away from the bus stop, many shops and other services.
 A comfortable and nice place to enjoy your last day.

 Meals